How Drones are Used to Enhance Physical Security in 2021

 Powerful drones with data gathering features are perfect for round-the-clock surveillance which makes physical security cost-effective for businesses of all sizes.
 In fact, drone surveillance can also be automated by scheduling periodic patrols.

 AI solutions like Scylla’s gun and intrusion detection modules can track real-time threats and keep track of suspects even after they conceal the weapon.
-With advanced AI and machine learning methodologies, Scylla is fully capable of detecting threats in real-time and reporting them through pre-defined mechanisms.
+With advanced AI and machine learning methodologies, Scylla is fully capable of detecting threats in real-time and reporting them through pre-defined mechanisms while implemented on drones.

 High-Speed Threat Detection and Response